GoDjango-Development/devperf_plot/readme.md

 # CSV Plotter with SDL2 and Cairo

-This program reads a CSV file with three lines of numerical data and plots them as colored lines.
+This program reads a CSV file with four lines of numerical data and plots them as colored lines.
 It displays the result in an SDL2 window with horizontal scrolling and saves the output as a PNG file (`plot.png`).